openskydoor/openskydoor.github.io/_posts/2021-01-11-double-deep-q-learning.markdown

 ---
 {% include math.html %}

-Q-learning is a type of value-based methods in reinforcement learning when you don't learn a policy explicitly; instead you just learn the Q-function.
-In this world, you would simply take (roughly) an action that maximizes the Q-function.
-I'm going to talk in particular about double deep q-learning (DQN), which is one of the flavors that have shown great performance.
+Q-learning is a type of value-based methods in reinforcement learning (RL) in which you don't learn a policy explicitly; instead you just learn the Q-function.
+In this world, you would simply take an action that maximizes the Q-function.
+In this post, I'm going to focus on double deep q-learning (DQN), a flavor of Q-learning that has shown superior performance to classic DQN.

 #### Policy
-As I mentioned earlier, in Q-learning, we're foregoing learning the policy entirely and keeping the policy as choosing any action that maximizes the Q-function.
+In Q-learning, we're foregoing learning the policy entirely and keeping the policy as choosing any action that returns the maximum value from Q-function.
 That means our policy $$\pi$$ is essentially

 $$
 \pi(a_t|s_t) = \begin{cases}